The following are all substitution reactions, two of which we stu... | Channels for Pearson+

 Textbook QuestionTextbook Question

 The following are all substitution reactions, two of which we study in later chapters.
-With no knowledge of mechanism, what would you expect the ratio of products to be for each reaction, based on a random statistical distribution? (a) Replacing a hydrogen (H) with chlorine (Cl):
+With no knowledge of mechanism, what would you expect the ratio of products to be for each reaction, based on a random statistical distribution? (a) Replacing a hydrogen (H) with deuterium (D):

 Verified Solution